Does this test have other names?

 What might affect my test results?

 Nothing is likely to affect your test results.
-This includes your diet, lifestyle, and medications.
+This includes your diet, lifestyle, and medicines.

 How do I get ready for this test?

 A blood test rarely requires any preparation.
-You can probably eat, drink, and take your medication as usual, but check with your doctor to be sure.
-Remember to tell your doctor about any medications or supplements that you take.
+You can probably eat, drink, and take any medicine as usual, but check with your healthcare provider to be sure.
+Remember to tell your provider about any medicines or supplements that you take.